UniMath/agda-unimath/src/elementary-number-theory/positive-rational-numbers.lagda.md

     ( le-zero-is-positive-ℚ (rational-ℚ⁺ x) (is-positive-rational-ℚ⁺ x)))
 ```

-### Any positive rational number is the sum of two positve rational numbers
+### Any positive rational number is the sum of two positive rational numbers

 ```agda
 module _